alexeymorgunov/unixshellcourse/Notes.md

 echo $((42+42)) #dollar sign is needed to treat it as variable echo f{oo,ee,e}d #displays all possible variants
 ```

+The `$IFS` (Internal Field Separator) variable is very important as it determines how shell does word splitting.
+More info [here](http://unix.stackexchange.com/questions/184863/what-is-the-meaning-of-ifs-n-in-bash-scripting).

 Regular Expressions are sets of characters and/or metacharacters that match (or specify) patterns.
 It is a world of both wonder and pain.
 For a brief introduction, if you dare, see [here](http://www.tldp.org/LDP/abs/html/x17129.html).